-Donna Pedro (Chief Diversity Officer) was recognized with the "Change Agent" award in 2008 by AdColor which is an organization highlighting individuals with outstanding achievements in advertising, media and marketing.
+Donna Pedro (Chief Diversity Officer) was recognized as one of 20 inspiring career mothers honored by Working Mother magazine and Advertising Women of New York (AWNY), February 2010.
+She was also recognized with the "Change Agent" award in 2008 by AdColor which is an organization highlighting individuals with outstanding achievements in advertising, media and marketing.
 Tracey Coleman (Art Director) and Nasreen Madhany (Global CEO, Neo@Ogilvy) were also nominated for awards in 2007 and 2008, respectively.

 Stacey Ryan-Cornelius (then-Regional Controller of Corporate Finance) has twice been profiled by Black Enterprise Magazine (January 2010, November 2007) for playing a key role in helping Ogilvy blend cost control with savvy business investment and for keeping Ogilvy's financial structure in good health.
 In 2010, she was named as one of the Top 75 Women in Business.